Israel–Malaysia relations: Education

 In 1965, five Malaysians took part in courses at the Afro-Asian Institute in Israel.
 By 1966, no more Malaysians were sent to Israel for studies.

-In March 1996, Mahathir allowed a group of 14 Israeli high school students to visit Malaysian schools and met with the Education Minister and other senior public officials of Malaysia.
+In March 1996, Mahathir allowed a group of 14 Israeli high school students to visit Malaysian schools, who met with the education minister and other senior public officials of Malaysia.
 This event did not spark any public interest.

 In 1998, a Malaysian took a community development course in Israel for the first time since 1965.